Equatorial Guinea: Independence under Macías (1968–1979)

 Francisco Macías Nguema, first president of Equatorial Guinea in 1968, became a dictator until he was overthrown in a coup d'état in 1979.

-Independence from Spain was gained on 12 October 1968, at noon in the capital, Malabo.
+Independence from Spain was gained on 12 October 1968, at noon in the country's then capital, Malabo.
 The new country became the Republic of Equatorial Guinea (the date is celebrated as the country's Independence Day).
 Macías became president in the country's only free and fair election to date.
 The Spanish (ruled by Franco) had backed Macías in the election; much of his campaigning involved visiting rural areas of Río Muni and promising that they would have the houses and wives of the Spanish if they voted for him.
 He had won in the second round of voting.

 During the Nigerian Civil War, Fernando Pó was inhabited by many Biafra-supporting Ibo migrant workers and many refugees from the breakaway state fled to the island.
 The International Committee of the Red Cross began running relief flights out of Equatorial Guinea, but Macías quickly shut the flights down, refusing to allow them to fly diesel fuel for their trucks nor oxygen tanks for medical operations.
 The Biafran separatists were starved into submission without international backing.